inrdc/inrdc/README.md

 # inrdc
 INRDC| INDIAN RUPEE DECENTRALIZED CURRENCY | Waves Blockchain | For Indian Citizens & NRI's

 It's trend to turn your national economy into cashless.
-INRDC for Indian citizens, INRDC can send, receive, trade, exchange and shop.
+INRDC for <br> Indian citizens, INRDC can send, receive, trade, exchange and shop.
 INRDC is exchangeable with Bitcoin/Waves.

 ABOUT DECENTRALIZED CURRENCY TOKEN